nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 > Congratulations!
 Here is the server-side flag: \_is_f0R_Th3_13373sT} The client-side flag is clearly written on a piece of paper that was lost by the shopkeeper some time ago.
 If only you could find it...

-At this point I was a little defeated, only having half the flag for all this work
+At this point I was a little defeated, only having half the flag for all this work...

 ## Client-Side Flag

 It turned out that the client-side part of the flag was not nearly as complicated as the server-side portion.
-Looking back at the object types, the main game has the following message types:
+Looking back at the object types, the main game has the following types:

 ```
 obj1	item type